pfsense/docs/source/development/package-port-directory-structure.rst

   FreeBSD-ports/sysutils/pfSense-pkg-Cron/

-From here down the “FreeBSD-ports” prefix will be omitted for brevity.
+From here down the "FreeBSD-ports" prefix will be omitted for brevity.

 The main Makefile, which includes version information, information about binaries, dependencies, install procedures, where to copy files, and so